Clustering and variable selection for categorical multivariate data: Metric entropy with bracketing

-\begin{lem}[Bracketing entropy of mixture densities] Let $n\geq2$, and for any $1\leq i \leq n$, let $\mathcal{M}_i$ be a set of probability density functions, all on the same measured space $(A, {\mathcal A}, \mu)$ and fulfilling \ref{cond:M}.
-Let us consider the set of all mixture densities
+\begin{lem}[Bracketing entropy of mixture densities] Let $n\geq2$, and for any $1\leq i \leq n$, let $\mathcal{M}_i$ be a set of probability density functions, all on the same measured space $(A, {\mathcal A}, \mu)$.
+Consider the set of all mixture densities